intershop/intershop-pwa/docs/guides/angular-change-detection.md

 # Angular Change Detection

-Change detection is on of the core concepts of Angular.
+Change detection is one of the core concepts of Angular.
 Component templates contain data bindings that embed data from the component class into the view.
 The change detection cycle keeps view and data in sync.
 To do so, Angular re-evaluates all data expressions from the templates every time the CD runs.
 If the newly returned value differs from the current value, the corresponding DOM element will be updated in the view.
-This way, the template stays synchronized with the underlying data.
+In this way, the template stays synchronized with the underlying data.

 ## Zones